VoiNetwork/voi-swarm/docs/operating/running-your-node.md

 To operate your node and manage your accounts, you can use the Voi CLI tools.
 The Voi CLI tools are a set of scripts that allow you to manage common blockchain actions.
 The Voi CLI tools are installed with the Voi Swarm package.

-As a participant it's important that you continuously monitor the health of your node, this includes monitoring system metrics, node health as well as ensuring participation keys are up-to-date.
+As a participant, it's important that you continuously monitor the health of your node, this includes monitoring system metrics, node health as well as ensuring participation keys are up-to-date.

 | Metrics                  | Description                                   | How to Monitor                                                                                                                                       | Feature in Voi Swarm |